 A degree in Network Technology prepares students for a career in a dynamic and high-demand industry.
-Through hands-on training, students develop skills to apply, manage and maintain computer networks and are prepared to take several industry-recognized certification exams.
+Through hands-on training, students develop skills to build, install, maintain and repair computers and the computer networks to which they are attached.

 Network Technology offers an associate of applied science degree option.

 The associate of applied science degree, with a major in Network Technology, is a two-year program that contains technical and general education courses.
 Graduates will develop the professional knowledge and skills needed to establish, maintain, manage and secure computer networks and provide computer user support.
 In addition, graduates are prepared to take CompTIA, Linux Professional Institute, Microsoft, and Cisco certification exams.
 These skills and certifications will prepare them for immediate employment in the field of computer or IT network support and administration.

 Network technicians may work within an organization or for a computer support company, and usually maintain offices but are rarely confined to them.
 As networks expand, more work, including technical support, can be done from remote locations.
 As the availability of virtually all aspects of a business become digital, network technicians are also increasingly planning, coordinating, and implementing network security.
 Hardware and software vendors, telephone companies, state and federal governments, and colleges and universities are among the top employers.

 I was a teacher’s aide while I was a student here at FHTC, and it gave me a taste of teaching and how it influenced the students.
 When given the opportunity to become a full-time instructor, I was drawn to the opportunity to make a difference in the lives of others.
 During my 20+ years at FHTC, I have provided computer technical support and network engineering, in addition to teaching in the Network Technology program.